0xawaz/mice/infra/README.md

 # Infrastracture

-In this doc, we will talk about our platform infrastracture.
+This doc explains our platform infrastracture and technology choices.

 ## ENS